|

 Do cats eat less when depressed?

-It is possible for cats to lose appetite due to a variety of emotional or behavioral reasons too.
+It is possible for cats to lose appetite due to a variety of emotional or behavioural reasons too.
 Some cats stop eating due to depression and anxiety after losing a loved one, whether they were an animal or a human.

 Wrap Up!

-If your cat isn’t eating, don’t wait more than 24 hours before visiting the veterinarian.
+However, if your cat isn’t eating, don’t wait more than 24 hours before visiting the veterinarian.
 Other symptoms, like vomiting, urinary issues, or an elevated respiration rate, may indicate an emergency, and you should take them to the veterinarian as soon as possible.

 Related Posts: